ViennaRNA/VEEnext/README.md

 <sub><sup>2</sup>Research Group Bioinformatics and Computational Biology, Faculty of Computer Science, University of Vienna, Vienna, Austria</sub><br/>
 <sup><sup>3</sup>Genomics Institute, University of California, Santa Cruz, Santa Cruz, CA, United States</sub><br/>

-This repository contains a [nextstrain](https://nextstrain.org) community build of Venezuelan equine encephalitis virus (VEEV) that is accessible [here](https://nextstrain.org/groups/ViennaRNA/VEEVnext).
-Alternatively, you can drag & drop the [VEEV.json](auspice/veev.json) file directly at [auspice.us](https://auspice.us).
+This repository contains a [nextstrain](https://nextstrain.org) community build of the Venezuelan equine encephalitis (VEE) serocomplex viruses that is accessible [here](https://nextstrain.org/groups/ViennaRNA/VEEnext).
+Alternatively, you can drag & drop the [VEE.json](auspice/VEE.json) file directly at [auspice.us](https://auspice.us).

-Data in this community build rely on publicly available VEEV genomes from NCBI Genbank.
+Data in this community build rely on publicly available VEE genomes from NCBI Genbank.
 New releases are published on an irregular basis when a reasonable amount of novel sequences are available.

 Automated lineage designations were performed by using [AUTOLIN](https://jmcbroome-automated-lineage-json-streamlit-app-3adskh.streamlit.app/) under default settings.

 ## Citation

+We're currently preparing the VEEnext manuscript:

+**Molecular epidemiology of Venezuelan equine encephalitis complex viruses**
+_Adriano de Bernardi Schneider and Michael T. Wolfinger_
+2023 (Manuscript in preparation)

 If you use data provided in this repository in your own work please link back to this site - Thank you!